CyberSuhayb/it-tools-ecs-deployment/README.md

 ## Lessons Learned

-- GitHub's OIDC subject claim format isn't what most existing docs and tutorials show.
-It now includes numeric owner and repo IDs, not just names as the classic examples suggest.
-A trust policy written against the older wildcard pattern fails with a generic "not authorized" error that gives zero indication the claim format is the actual problem — fixed it by adding a debug step that pulled and printed the raw token claims directly, rather than guessing at the trust policy repeatedly.
+- GitHub's OIDC trust policy needs to account for numeric owner and repository IDs, not just names and the older wildcard pattern most docs show will fail with a vague "not authorized" error.
-- The session-tagging permission is separate and easy to miss.
-The AWS credentials action tags the assumed role session by default; without explicitly trusting that permission alongside the main assume-role action, the entire call fails, and the error message doesn't distinguish this from a broken trust policy.
+- The AWS credentials action also needs sts:TagSession trusted alongside the main assume-role permission, or the whole thing fails silently.
-- Package manager mismatches fail in confusing, downstream ways.
-The app's lockfile was generated with pnpm; installing with plain npm resolved a different, incompatible version of a transitive dependency, producing a build error deep in an unrelated file rather than a clear "wrong package manager" message.
+- The app's lockfile was pnpm-specific; installing with plain npm resolved a different dependency version and broke the build in a confusing way.
-- A formatting check will fail CI on cosmetic issues alone, even when the code is functionally correct — worth running a recursive format pass locally before every push touching the infrastructure folder.
+- A Terraform formatting check will fail CI on style alone, even when the code works so its worth running locally first.
-- Changing an Availability Zone on an existing subnet forces Terraform to destroy and recreate it, and an Application Load Balancer can take a long time to release its network interface from the old subnet before that deletion can complete — not a hang, just a slow, well-documented AWS behaviour.
+- Changing a subnet's Availability Zone forces a destroy-and-recreate, and the ALB can take a while to release its old network interface before that can complete.

 ## Future Improvements

-- Scope the CI/CD IAM role's permissions to exact resource ARNs and actions rather than several broad AWS-managed policies — the current IAM access policy in particular is far wider than this pipeline strictly needs
+- Scope the CI/CD IAM role down to exact actions and resources instead of broad managed policies.
-- Add a linting step and a Slack or job-summary notification to the CI/CD pipeline
+- Add a step that automatically checks the Terraform code for common mistakes before it runs, and a notification so I know a pipeline finished without having to check GitHub myself.
-- Move account-specific values into AWS Systems Manager Parameter Store instead of passing them as plain Terraform variables
+- Move account-specific values into AWS Systems Manager Parameter Store instead of passing them as plain Terraform variables.
-- Add a second NAT Gateway, one per Availability Zone, for resilience — the current single NAT Gateway is a cost trade-off that introduces an AZ dependency
+- Add a second NAT Gateway, one per Availability Zone, for resilience across both Availability Zones.
 - Add ECS auto-scaling based on CPU and memory utilization